Stainless steel no more: Chameleon is here, and your kitchen will never look the same

 When it has to be installed in public facing locations, the two main approaches have been to conceal it, or embrace it.
 Refrigerated and frozen under counter cabinets are ideal for the first approach, while equipment like wine towers or meat-aging coldrooms are a practical yet stylish method of storing ingredients in full view of diners.

 Now there is a third way, that of camouflage.
 Chameleon is Williams’ new vinyl wrapping service that allows operators to personalise their equipment, which opens up new possibilities for integrating it into the overall design of your restaurant.
 Using a special food-safe material, it can be printed with any colour or design required and can be used to cover almost any model in Williams’ extensive product range.
 It can even be textured to create a more realistic finish if required.

 The possibilities are almost limitless.
 Instead of the doughty stainless steel, fridges could be a beautiful classical white marble.
 You could have brick effect undercounter freezer drawers, or even wooden planks.
 If you already have a theme you’d like to incorporate your equipment into, it’s as simple as providing Williams with the design.
-Alternatively, Williams can create the graphics in-house, or match any RAL or Pantone colour.
+Alternatively, Williams can create the graphics in-house, or match any Pantone colour.

 Simple yet powerful innovations like Chameleon offers enormous flexibility to foodservice operators when it comes to designing their workspaces.
 A leopard may not be able to change its spots, but changing your fridge into a leopard has never been simpler!